-A power tools licence boosts an existing installation of the free "Arduino for Visual Studio" plugin to provide exceptional debug and communication tools.
-Power tools ensures that your arduino code is clean and free of all debug and diagostics code allowing simpler project development.
+The debugger upgrade (being given away for free. offer ends Nov 30th 2012) for the "Arduino for Visual Studio" plugin provides real-time debug of any Arduino project.
+The power tool ensures that your arduino source code remains clean and free of all debug and diagostics code allowing simpler project development.

 In Arduino terms we might not actually be "breaking" at a breakpoint (optional but not recommended) but, instead, we use breakpoints to allow program flow, variable comparison, variable change reports etc. and status window(s) updates.
 In short, we get to automatically see what an Arduino is doing just by clicking lines of source code to add breakpoints.